 box.lty=0)

-# multiple year curves on a time-series with different portion per year, use xlim
+# multiple year curves on a time series with different portions per year, use xlim

 plot(ts_flight_curve, year = c(2000), xlim = as.Date(c("2000-01-01", "2002-12-30"), format = "%Y-%m-%d"), SiteID = 1, col = 'dodgerblue4')